rmtew/peasauce/README.md

 * Select from, and jump to addresses that refer to the currently selected label (Ctrl+Shift+Right).
 * Return to the last address jumped from (Ctrl+Left).

 Note that the ongoing work save file format is not final, and when it changes, older save files will not be loadable.
 For this reason, you should not use this disassembler unless you can deal with that.

+### QT UI Keyboard Shortcuts

+* CTRL+g: Open a dialog to enter an address to jump to.
+* CTRL+o: Open a dialog to select a file to open to disassemble.
+* CTRL+Q: Quit.
+* CTRL+D: Go to the next data block that follows the current cursor position.
+* CTRL+SHIFT+D: Go to the first data block that precedes the current cursor position.
+* CTRL+SHIFT+RIGHT: Open a dialog with a list of references to the label at the current cursor position.
+* CTRL+RIGHT: Jump to an address referenced on the line at the current cursor position.
+* CTRL+LEFT: Return to the last address where you followed a reference from.

 ## Future Work

 This is intended to be a summarised list of points that briefly note intended work, or possible future work.

 ### Short Term Tasks

 #### Bugs

 * Metadata: If address lies outside known segment address ranges, only accept last block address + last block length as only valid address of that type.
 Others not labeled.
-What was wanted here is now unclear with passing of time..
+Old entry with unclear meaning.
 * Metadata: If code is being processed and it overruns its block, take the spilt part of the next block.
 Ensure mid-match labels are dealt with.
-What was wanted here is now unclear with passing of time..
+Old entry with unclear meaning.
 * Metadata: Label placement should consider the case where a value happens to match a known address, like how Resource has #START+$50, where that might actually be $50 or whatever.
+* Disassembly: Some relocated addresses in data blocks don't get displayed with symbols (e.g. Neuro sample, following referring addresses leads to a raw dc.l data block).
 * UI: There is a period of time between when the loading dialog goes away and when the view is updated with the loaded file data, where the user could use the UI and interfere with things in an unexpected way.
 A progress dialog should stay on screen for the duration of this period to prevent this happening through the nature of modal dialogs.

 #### Functionality

-* UI: Add window to show orphaned blocks.
-Address, length, leading data..?
+* UI: The orphaned block window should show entries, including address, length, leading data..?
+What are orphaned blocks again?
+* UI: All actions should happen as part of a scriptable system with an accumulator.
+  * Execution of actions should be automatic, interactive (user confirms all), or conditional (user confirms flagged actions, rest are automatic).
+  * Design with an undo/redo functionality.
 * UI: Ala Resource, change the numeric base of a value whether code operand or data.
 * UI: Ala Resource, edit/override values.
-* UI: Add undo/redo functionality.
 * UI: Uncertain references: use context menu to add labels for one or more selected entries (should work in a macro-like fashion / window.toolapiob).
 * Disassembly: Enable customised display of upper case or lower case for instructions / operand bits.
 * Disassembly: Display DBRA instead of DBF (is this right?).